hack-gpon/zyxel-pmg-3000-mod-kit/README.md

 - The script will tell you where the new mtd is

 ## Flashing
+Note: all commands start from the twmanu shell
 - Transfer the new mtd on the stick via tftp
-From twmanu shell
 ```
 linuxshell
 tftp -gr mtd2.mod.bin TFTP_SERVER_IP
 ```
 - Flash it on the standby partition.
-You can use `manufactory` and then `show actimage` to get the current active image.
-Check `/proc/mtd` for the right mtds
+You can use `system` and then `show actimage` to get the current active image.
+Check `/proc/mtd` for the right mtds.
+Usually:
+- if the currect active image is A the mtd in use is mtd2
+- If the current active image is B the mtd in use is mtd3
 ```
 linuxshell
 mtd -e /dev/mtd2 write /tmp/mtd2.mod.bin /dev/mtd2